April 6, 2021 Book Review: ‘Worlds Apart’ by Sudy Rosengarten

-I enjoyed reading this book—not many primary resources from religious memoirists are as pleasant to read, as their message is almost always too heavy handed.
-This book was well written and thought provoking.
-Rosengarten had been in the gifted program in the public school, which was 95% Jewish but where everyone pretended to be Christian and sang Christmas carols.
-She was removed from the school and placed into the barely functional Bais Yaakov school, a dump of a building on Division Avenue where the stench of dead meat was strong, and Rosengarten recalls:
+I enjoyed reading this book—not many primary resources from religious memoirists are as pleasant to read, because their message is almost always too heavy-handed.
+This book was well written and had good little bits of details.
+Rosengarten had been raised on a path towards typical Americanization.
+She and her sister were in the gifted program in the public school, which was 95% Jewish, but everyone pretended to be Christian and sang Christmas carols.
+After some pleading from local religious missionaries, her parents took her out of her advanced program.
+This essentially brought her career ambitions to an end.
+She was placed into the barely functional Bais Yaakov elementary school, a dump of a building on Division Avenue where the stench of dead meat was strong.
+Rosengarten recalls:

 The most interesting part of the book, however, was her account of Williamsburg when the Hasidim arrived.
 Not many accounts were as hospitable as Rosengarten’s—take for instance the memories of Philip Fishman in A Sukkah is Burning.
 However, Rosengarten’s description was a gem in its own way: